bewillcott/flogging/README.md

 # FLogging crate

-`Flogging` provides an easy framework for logging to the console and/or a file.
+`Flogging` provides an easy framework for logging.

+Log entries can be sent to the console, file, memory log, or a custom handler.
+They can be formatted in various layouts: ISO8601, Simple, Unix TimeStamp, or a custom layout.

-It has both macros and public functions, with the macros being the simplest method of operation.
+Macros and public functions are provided, with the macros being the simplest method of operation.

 There are several levels for logging at: